 - Hair clips

-2. Mix your bleach powder and developer as per the instructions in the manual.
+Mix your bleach powder and developer as per the instructions in the manual.
 Make sure there are no lumps.
 Use a 20 Vol or 30 Vol developer if you have dark-coloured hair and wish to strip down to a light blonde shade.

-5. Cover your head with a shower cap or plastic wrap and let the bleach sit till the required time mentioned on your kit.
+Make sure to cover your head with a shower cap or plastic wrap and let the bleach sit till the required time mentioned on your kit.
 Make sure that you leave the bleach on for around 20 minutes before applying it to the roots.

-6. Wash off using the shampoo and conditioner included in the kit.
+Wash off using the shampoo and conditioner included in the kit.
 Rinse your hair thoroughly to clean away any product residue.
 A cool shower is recommended to seal your cuticle.

 You can either let your hair air dry or use a towel to pat dry your hair.
 However, avoid blow dryers, which may leave your hair feeling dry.

 How Often Can You Bleach Your Hair?